Background

 (* denotes equal authorship)

-Huang, Yunhui*, Ke Zhang*, Xiaoyan Deng*, and Qiang Zhang (2025), “Fast Fashion Consumption Signals Low Self-Control,” forthcoming in the Journal of Consumer Research.
+Huang, Yunhui*, Ke Zhang*, Xiaoyan Deng*, and Qiang Zhang (in press), “Fast Fashion Consumption Signals Low Self-Control,” Journal of Consumer Research.

 Deng, Xiaoyan, Xiaojing Yang, Yuwei Jiang, and Selin A. Malkoc (2023), “‘Reflection, Resilience, Rebound: Consumer Coping with the Pandemic,” Journal of the Association for Consumer Research, 8(2/Apr), 121-129.